 I met up with Christian Patey in a unique bar in Newtown, Sydney, Australia, amongst the hustle-bustle of a people going out for a night of fun.
 In this dark, intimate bar, Christian was playing his music amongst the smell of warm gluhwein, the enchanting fairy lights hanging above us and a Moose head called Duke stuck on to the wall.
 Christian is a very down to Earth, friendly man who is humble about his achievements.
 This relaxed surfer brings you music that surrounds you and makes you feel a range of emotions.
 For a one-man band, Christian manages to get great depth in his music.
 I was in awe watching him create different harmonies to loop on the spot, and then keep adding them on top of each other, finally adding vocals creating this amazing atmosphere to everyone who is listening.

 Below is my interview with Christian that happened over a plate of Haloumi chips…

 What made you start music?

 I got into playing guitar because my brother got a guitar given to him, a second hand acoustic guitar.
 So I started playing, around grade five or six, and I started getting lessons.
 So basically it was because of my brother and I just kept playing acoustic.
+(Humble beginnings are a common trope, so if you’re feeling inspired check out this list of best acoustic guitars under 200, who knows you might be the next big thing).
 I was also in bands throughout high school.
 But I stopped for a bit then got back into the acoustic after school, and then back into bands, and now in the last four years it’s been solo.